Huegoxaga/notes/finance/related-concepts.md

 ### Demand and Supply Analysis

+- Target of the demand and supply analysis can be either the market or the firm
+- The demand curve of the market is downward sloping and the supply curve is upward sloping and the curve slopes upwards, the intersaction point represent the market price and demand
+- The demand curve of the market depends on the types of market it is in, and the supply curve is the `MC` curve above the shutdown level
+- One demand or supply curve in a graph can only depict the market condition in a short run, in a long run the curve can shift in all directions accordingly, e.g.:
+  - When more firms are joining the market in a long run the supply curve will move down, which is a result of supply increase and price drop, and vice versa
+  - when there is an increase in demand, market demand curve shifts upwards and to the right, makes the market price higher and vice versa

 #### Demand Analysis

 - Demand Curve has quantity demanded on the x-axis and the price of the item on the y-axis